PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Introduction

+The planning literature also considers planning tasks in a propositional or finite-domain representation (FDR), with \emph{ground} actions and axioms (i.e.\ axioms do not mention any variables).
+In this context, it is prevalent to permit (stratifiable) negative occurrences of derived predicates \cite{ivankovic-haslum-ijcai2015}, although sometimes only restricted to an FDR variant of (ground) stratified Datalog \cite{miura-fukunaga-icaps2017,speck-et-al-icaps2019,speck-gnad-icaps2024}.
+Since we focus on lifted axiom formalisms, these formalisms are not in the scope of our analysis.

-This is not a fundamental limitation because both variants can express exactly the same queries as least fixed point logic (\LFP) \cite{roeger-grundke-ki2024wspuk}.
-In this paper, we build on known transformations from \LFP\ to directly compile away negative occurrences of derived predicates from stratifiable PDDL axioms programs.
+In this paper, we make the following contributions: \begin{itemize} \item In Section \ref{sec:equivalence}, we show that both variants $\genaxioms$ and $\semposaxioms$ can express exactly the same queries as least fixed point logic. \item Based on this insight, we clarify their relationship to stratified Datalog in Section \ref{sec:datalog}. \item The theoretical result indicates that negative occurrences of derived predicates can be eliminated.
+We present the corresponding compilation in Section \ref{sec:elimination}. \end{itemize}

+Since we build on known results for least fixed point logic, we first provide the necessary background, formally introducing this logic and the axiom formalisms $\genaxioms$ and $\semposaxioms$.